mircoporetti/nearby-earthquakes/README.md

 M 2.4 - 16km N of Lenoir, North Carolina || 840
 M 2.4 - 12km ESE of Carlisle, Kentucky || 896
 ```

-## How to submit a great solution
-* Make sure input and output are correct.
-Read requirements carefully.
-* We will try to run your program.
-Make sure we will understand how to do it.
-We don't know the IDE you use, nor run environment you have.
-Reviewers can have totally different setup, so test with your friend if you're not sure if it will run on different machine.
-Add RUN.md file that describes how to start it (if not using standard ways to run a program).
-* We will run a formal code review on your solution.
-Make sure your code is not only correct but also easy to read and reason about.
-Make it "production ready"-like, the fact that it's just a coding task does not mean you should omit good engineering practices.
-* You can use external libraries but you should only use the tools that are right to do the job.
-You don't have to build UI,  web aplication or implement database access to get the job done.
-Showcasing how many libraries or frameworks you know is not the goal of the task.
-* We accept solutions written in one of the following programming languages: `Java`, `Groovy`, `Kotlin` or `Scala`.
-Contact us if you would like to use any other language.